jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 ### You’ll have to spend some money

-But not nearly as much money as you’ll have to spend on a hair transplant.&nbsp;
+But not nearly as much money as you’ll have to spend on a hair transplant.

 Granted, I am pleased with the results of my FUE hair transplant (**you can read all about it here—&gt;[My experience getting an FUE transplant](/my-personal-experience-getting-an-fue-hair-transplant/)**), but that is nearly $20k I could have used for something else.
 That’s ok, though, because of the next point.

 ### You have to be a vain

 I don’t think vanity is a bad thing.
 Like many traits, it’s only a problem if let it get out of control.
 You have to care enough about your appearance to spend the money and stay consistent.
-Some guys can’t imagine why I’d spend the money and time maintaining a full head of hair.&nbsp;
+Some guys can’t imagine why I’d spend the money and time maintaining a full head of hair.

 These guys usually just let nature take its course, eventually resorting to just shaving it all off.
 However, I know the power of appearances and I know that I simply look better with a full crown and sharp hairline.